 Mininet being network emulator is used to deploy quick network topologies with Open vSwitch supporting SDN protocols along with in-built SDN controller.
 These are ran as virtual instances inside the Mininet environment.

-In GNS3, real images of the network devices are used which are almost identical to the real world network devices.
+In GNS3, real images of the network devices are used which are almost identical to the real-world network devices.
 Quite few experimental research was found where SDN controller was tested with network topologies created using the network devices in GNS3 environment.

 New versions of OpenDayLight controller do not support the GUI (DLUX application features) and L2 switch applications.
 Study reveals the projects associated with these applications were separated from OpenDayLight.